CharlieHugYou/CharlieHugYou_discord_theme/README.md

 My discord theme

-I'm not a CSS developper, i learn in the same times
+I'm not a CSS developper, I'm learn in the same times